Rebate programs for homes in your community

 Upgrade1 Rebate Description

-Health and safety improvements up to $1,000 per premises For supporting activities necessary for energy-efficiency upgrades to proceed (e.g., drywall repair, soffit repair, mold/moisture damage remediation, removal of radon, asbestos and pests, etc.)
+Health and safety improvements up to $1,500 per home For supporting activities (e.g. drywall repair, soffit repair, pest management, mold/moisture remediation, radon, and asbestos remediation) necessary for rebate-eligible building envelope upgrades (insulation, windows or doors) to occur.

-Air source heat pumps up to $5,000 per system For eligible central (ducted) or variable-speed multi- or mini-split (ductless) air source heat pumps in homes primarily heated by electricity supplied by FortisBC.
+Air source heat pumps up to $5,000 per home For eligible central (ducted) or variable-speed multi- or mini-split (ductless) air source heat pumps in homes primarily heated by electricity supplied by FortisBC.

-Electric heat pump water heaters up to $1,000 per unit For eligible Tier 2 or higher models used for primary water heating in homes that use electricity supplied by FortisBC.
+Electric heat pump water heaters up to $2,500 per home For eligible Tier 2 or higher models used for primary water heating in homes that use electricity supplied by FortisBC.

-ENERGY STAR® certified appliances Chest freezer: up to $400 per unit
+ENERGY STAR® certified appliances Chest freezer: up to $500 per home

-For eligible furnaces with 95 to 96.9% AFUE or 97 to 99% AFUE, used for primary space heating; add a connected thermostat for an additional $150 rebate.
+For eligible furnaces with 95 to 96.9% AFUE or 97 to 99% AFUE, used for primary space heating; add an eligible ENERGY STAR connected thermostat for an additional $150 rebate.

-High-efficiency natural gas water heaters Storage tank: $500 per unit
+High-efficiency gas water heaters Storage tank: $500 per home

 For eligible ENERGY STAR storage tank and tankless water heaters used for primary water heating.